Mazamars312/Analogue-Amiga/README.md

 -   The Main Hard drive image - MegaAGS-Pocket.hdf
 -   The Save Hard drive image - MegaAGS-Saves.hdf

+The Recommended setting in the interact menu are as follows:

+-   FDD/HDD LED = Off
+-   Port 1/Port 2 = Mouse/CD32PAD
+-   Mouse Speed = 10
+-   System Config = AGA/Turbo/PAL
+-   CPU Type 68020K CPU - No Cache
+-   memory - Chip = 2Mb
+-   memory - Slow = None
+-   memory - Fast = 32Mbytes
+-   Audio Filter = A500/PWM

+These can also be defaulted by selecting "Reset all to Default" in the interaction menu

 Is the best way to play this using the dock?
 --------------------------------------------